MicrosoftDocs/azure-docs/articles/migrate/migrate-overview.md

 # About Azure Migrate

 The Azure Migrate service assesses on-premises workloads for migration to Azure.
 The service assesses migration suitability of on-premises machines to Azure, performance-based sizing, and provides cost estimations for running your on-premises machines in Azure.
 If you're contemplating lift-and-shift migrations, or are in the early assessment stages of migration, this service is for you.
-After the assessment, you can use services such as Azure Site Recovery and Azure Database Migration, to migrate the machines to Azure.
+After the assessment, you can use services such as [Azure Site Recovery](https://docs.microsoft.com/azure/site-recovery/site-recovery-overview) and [Azure Database Migration Service](https://docs.microsoft.com/azure/dms/dms-overview), to migrate the machines to Azure.

 ## Why use Azure Migrate?